-- 1. Watershed residents and users: - a) understand how the watershed functions and their role in it. - b) make informed decisions that mitigate risks and support resource sustainability. - 2.
+- 1. Watershed residents and users: - a) understand how the watershed functions and their role and MVCA's role in it. - b) make informed decisions that mitigate risks and support resource sustainability. - 2.
 MVCA is a partner of choice for education and community engagement.